b-martyn/GMonitor/README.md

   2. View: **_ServiceQueueView_**
     1. Main View:
       1. who the message was from
-      2. what time it was received (displayed as: 'hour:minute')
+      2. what time it was received
       3. subject of message
       4. snippit of email
     2. Alert View: